khongpt/Remote-HA/README.md

 ⚠️ **Note: This Addon is belong to tinymation.com service.**

-# Hass Addon - Remote HA
+# Home Assistant Add-on - Remote HA
-Home Assistant Add-on: Remote Home Assistant

 You can leverage this add-on to achieve remote access to local Home Assistant OS.
 Your Home Assistant is always online, secure, and ready for you!

 ## Features